Lurler/TrimKit.VirtualFileSystem/README.md

  - Paths are non case sensitive.
 "Some/Path/To/File.txt" is the same as "some/path/to/file.txt".

 ## Changes
+ - v1.4.0 - Bug fixes with file and folder indexing.
+Now simultaneous access from two instances of VFS is possible.
+VFS now implements IDisposable and prevents potential memory leaks.
  - v1.3.2 - Fixed bugs with files and folders lookup.
 Fixed test project target framework.
 Improved test project.
  - v1.3.1 - Switched to netstandard2.0 to improve compatibility.
  - v1.3 - Recursive search, ability to read text directly, ability to work with folders, etc.